-Lauren Jacobs is the Partnership's Deputy Director.
+Lauren Jacobs is the Partnership's Executive Director.
 She has been an organizer for 20 years.
 She began organizing factories with UNITE in the south and later joined SEIU.
 During her 17 years at SEIU she served in a number of roles, from organizer to 1st Vice President.
 Over the course of those years, she organized thousands of previously non-union janitors and security officers in three major metropolitan areas.
 She led contract campaigns for tens of thousands of workers in Boston and the Bay Area, which resulted in breakthroughs in wages, healthcare and other benefits.
 Lauren's most recent work was with the Restaurant Opportunities Centers United (ROC) as the organization's National Organizing Director.
 She led the organization's Dignity at Darden Campaign which challenged the world's largest restaurant company to raise wages and improve conditions for its 150,000 direct employees.
 Lauren also has a long history with Partnership for Working Families' affiliates.
 She served as a board member of Community Labor United in Boston and worked in coalition with affiliates across California and in Pittsburg and New York.
 Lauren is a proud native New Yorker, a daughter of Harlem, a fair-weather crocheter, and a pokey runner.

 Mariah co-leads the Partnership’s national campaign for just and equitable infrastructure and leads its initiatives to propel the future of work towards worker power and equity, with a focus on nonstandard employment and the way technology is changing work and organizing.
 Before joining the Partnership, Mariah was the deputy campaign director for retail initiatives at the Change to Win (CtW) labor federation, where she led innovative campaigns in retail and telecommunications with an emphasis on corporate strategy, regulation and public policy.
 At CtW Mariah designed field and online investigations that generated actionable data for stakeholders and regulators.
 Prior to her work at CtW, Mariah spent five years working with SEIU in Southern California where she developed research and strategy for campaigns to organize subcontracted service workers.